-The Council requests that any petition contains the following:
+The Council requests that a Any petition submitted must contains the following:

-- A clear and concise statement covering the subject of the petition, the area to which the petition relates and what action the petitioners want the Council to take; - The contact details for the petition organiser (lead petitioner) so the Council knows who to contact (where a lead petitioner is not identified, the Council shall correspond with the person named first on the petition); - The name, address, postcode and signature of any person supporting a paper petition (address details will be checked); - The name, postcode and email address for those persons who sign up to an electronic petition or an e-petition; and - Date the petition was submitted.
+• A clear and concise statement covering the subject of the petition, the area to which the petition relates and what action the petitioners want the Council to take;

+- The contact details for the petition organiser (lead petitioner) so the Council knows who to contact (where the lead petitioner is not identified, the Council shall correspond with the person named first on the petition); - The name, full address, postcode and signature of any person supporting a traditional paper petition (address details will be checked).
+Such a petition must be accompanied by a dated covering letter that identifies the key information outlined in this procedure about the purpose of the petition, what action is called for and contact details for the lead petitioner; - The name, postcode and email address for those persons who sign up to an electronic petition or e-petition; and - The date the petition was submitted.